 Hop-On Hop-Off Bus Tour

 If you don’t know what to do in Munich and want to tick all the Munich must-sees, Hop On Hop Off Bus Tour may be a good option for you.
-Choose your Munich city tour out of two available options suitable for 1 day trip:
+Choose your Munich city tour out of two available options suitable for a 1-day trip:

 City Tour – Sightseeing Munich: Book your ticket here